-On the screen, Marvel Studios’ trusted output has been received positively by critics and audiences alike, the majority of its twenty-three feature releases being well received and worthy of their hype, even their so-called “calculated risks” being more often refreshing to their already established formula than detrimental to their overall output, not to mention at times being fantastic in their own right.
+On the screen, Marvel Studios’ trusted output has been received positively by critics and audiences alike, the majority of its twenty-nine feature releases being well received and worthy of their hype, even their so-called “calculated risks” being more often refreshing to their already established formula than detrimental to their overall output, not to mention at times being fantastic in their own right.

 Cinema has been forever changed by the dawn of Marvel’s big screen dominance and old-school serial approach to storytelling, Disney’s newly ordained crown jewel inspiring every rival studio and aspirational production company to gobble up trusted IPs and set forth plans for so-called Movie Universes based around everything from fellow superheroes to famous board games, reinvented children’s cartoons to horror characters.

-23. The Incredible Hulk (2008)
+29. The Incredible Hulk (2008)

 Recommended for you: Every X-Men Movie Ranked

-22. Thor: The Dark World (2013)
+28. Thor: The Dark World (2013)